 President & Executive Director – Roy Palmer

-Dave Conley (Canada), Sally Krueger (USA), Mary Larkin (USA), Michael Lee (USA), Polly Legendre (USA), Gorjan Nikolik (Netherlands), Cormac O’Sullivan (Canada), Roy Palmer (Australia), Albert Tacon (USA)
+Dave Conley (Canada), Sally Krueger (USA), Michael Lee (USA), Polly Legendre (USA), Gorjan Nikolik (Netherlands), Cormac O’Sullivan (Ireland), Roy Palmer (Australia), Albert Tacon (USA)

 Donations, Accounts, Technical issues: Dave Conley